What Is a Divorce Trial?

 There are two types of witnesses at a trial.
 Fact witnesses testify about things they have personally observed.
 Expert witnesses have special skills or experience to help the judge understand the evidence.
 An example of an expert witness is a business valuator or a real estate appraiser.
 Your attorney will choose the order of the witnesses who testify on your behalf, including the order of experts or the Guardian Ad Litem (GAL).

 After the plaintiff’s attorney finishes questioning each witness, the defendant’s attorney can ask questions.
-This is called “cross-examination.”
+We call this “cross-examination.”

 When the plaintiff has called all her witnesses, it’s the defendant’s turn to present her case in chief.
 Then, again, the defendant’s attorney does the direct examination, and the plaintiff’s attorney can conduct a cross-examination.